-Introducing a transformative piece of software at the enterprise level affects operations, employees, customers, revenue, IT, and other products.
+Introducing a transformative piece of software affects operations, employees, customers, revenue, IT, and other products.
 In addition, there's a long list of factors influencing the decision like cost, timing, effort to implement, use, differentiation, value, and onboarding.
 Investigating the endless supply of products, new hardware, and emerging technology can be overwhelming even for the most experienced product leaders.
 The speed at which technology advances, as well as the high complexity and scarce skillset needed to build or implement products further, complicates the situation.
 It’s no wonder leaders have a hard time figuring out the best course of action for adding a new product into the ecosystem.
 The good news is that they don’t have to struggle anymore.

 Understand the benefits, dispel the myths, and calculate the investment for buying or building enterprise software.